This is one of the best things I have ever tasted! So good I can’t call them scalloped potatoes.

 In a saucepan on low, heat cream, herbs de Provence and garlic until just bubbling at the sides.
 Turn off heat.

+Preheat oven to 325 degrees.
 Grease a 2 quart baking dish with butter or cooking spray.

 Start slicing your potatoes.
 If you use the mandolin you’ll get beautiful even slices.
 No worries if you don’t.
 Cut potatoes into 1/4” slices.
 I cut the potatoes as I need them layer by layer this way they won’t turn brown.